Sea La Vie logo

 DolphinsEncounter wild dolphins at sea en routeEvening hand-feeding (paid resort program)

-Food & drinksGourmet catered lunch, champagne, full refreshments — includedBuy at the resort restaurant or bring your own
+Food & drinksGourmet catered lunch, champagne, full refreshments, all includedBuy at the resort restaurant or bring your own

 Best forCouples, families, special occasions, anyone who wants a real dayBudget solo travellers who want a resort day